dhermes/tailsk8s/15-cleaning-up.md

 `tailscale-remove` command to this project.)

-If **only** the AWS instance is being deleted but the cluster is remaining in place, it should be removed from the load balancer:
+If **only** the AWS instance is being deleted but the cluster is remaining in place, the load balancer should be updated to reflect the removed control plane node:

 ```bash
 TAILSCALE_HOST1=eager-jennings